Migration Guide

 Last updated

-This means the Code Quality tab in the Trunk Web App will be deprecated.
+This means the Code Quality tab in the Trunk web app has been deprecated.

 Lastly, Trunk will no longer collect your linting issues.
-This means the `--upload` flag will no longer work.
 You will also stop receiving Slack notifications about new issues discovered by linters.

 From both usage data and community feedback, we know the core value of Code Quality is in the CLI, IDE, and native CI integrations.
 We’ve deprecated some features to better support these key integrations with limited resources.

-Nightly and PR jobs configured through the Trunk Web App will no longer be supported.
-You can migrate these workflows to run as a step in your existing CI pipelines.
+Nightly and PR jobs configured through the Trunk web app will no longer be supported.
+However, you can still run these checks by migrating these workflows to run as a step in your existing CI pipelines.

 You will still receive inline comments about your errors if you run the action with the post-annotations